ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 An important point here is that interfaces can only declare public members ; that's why there is no accessibility keyword before them.
+Also, because all members are abstract (they must be implemented in every class that implements them), there is no `abstract` keyword before members.

 **NOTE :** Writing `int(value)` calls the `int` class as a function with `value` as an argument to convert it to an integer.
 It accepts any value implementing the `%toInteger` value, like our interface.